kevR27/SV-PIPELINE/README.md

         Platform-specific analyses
 ```

-The **genome-wide AnnotSV result is the source of truth for gene discovery**.
-The panel-only AnnotSV result is maintained as a separate clinical view.
+The **genome-wide AnnotSV result give us an overview of all genes that overlaps from structural variants discovery obtained through SV callers **; while the panel-only AnnotSV result is used as a separate clinical view that uses all known genes that are directly associated to Optic Neuropathies

 ---